MohammadAmini1998/MohammadAmini.github.io/_pages/about.md

 ## 📜 Reimplementing and Reproducing Papers
 I have experience with independent research.
 I have implemented theOutlier Detection through Null Space Analysis of Neural Networks paper and reproduced the original results by running and tracking experiments.

-To accompany this work, I have submitted a full guide to the **Github** Blogposts Track communicating the paper's theory and my results.
+To accompany this work, I have submitted a full guide to the **Github** page communicating the paper's theory and my results.

 Feel free to look at this project [Github page](https://github.com/MohammadAmini1998/Advanced-Data-Mining-Project).